FAQ'S

 FAQ's

 Yes, children are permitted to do the walk.
 They will need to be fit and have a bit of grit to complete the minimum of 26km in trails.
 We wouldn’t recommend under 10’s doing the walk, but feel free to call to discuss.
+If you would like to bring under 10 year olds you will need to book the whole accommodation (minimum 11 people).

 You will need to be of average walking fitness.
 There is plenty of time to complete each day’s walk, so with plenty of breaks and slow walking most people will comfortably manage the walks.
 We offer various options of length and gradient so you can choose the right option for you.
 Our longest and steepest walk options offer a higher level of difficulty for our walkers looking for more of a challenge.